devicons/devicon/CONTRIBUTING.md

 <pre>
   <code>
     {
         "name": string, // the official name of the technology.
-Must be lower case, no space or use the dash '-' character.
+Must be lower case, no space and don't have the dash '-' character.
         "tags": string[], // list of tags relating to the technology for search purpose "versions": {
             "svg": VersionString[], // list the svgs that you have